alextricity25/openstack-aio-builder/README.rst

                           For a description, see RPCO README (default: yes) --deploy_hardening DEPLOY_HARDENING
+                          For a description, see RPCO README (default: yes) --ansible_parameters ANSIBLE_PARAMETERS
-                          For a description, see RPCO README (default: yes) --ansible_force_color ANSIBLE_FORCE_COLOR
+                          For a description, see RPCO README (default: ) --ansible_force_color ANSIBLE_FORCE_COLOR
-                          For a description, see RPCO README (default: true)
+                          For a description, see RPCO README (default: true) --bootstrap_opts BOOTSTRAP_OPTS
+                          For a description, see RPCO README (default: ) --branch BRANCH       The branch of rpc-openstack to checkout (default: master)

+Features that it will include are:

+* Support for multiple deployment tools
+* Support for multiple cloud service providers(and maybe bare metal?)
+* Ability to integrate a gerrit patch set, or github pull request by defining it before deployment.
+* Dynamically build out python options based on the deployment script's configurable variables.
+For example, OpenStack-Ansible has a "bootstrap-aio.sh" script with many options that are configured through bash [environment] variables.
+These variables will be mapped to python options that can be consumed by the users of this tool.
+Options that are not specified should take on the defualt value of the original deployment script(i.e the bootstrap-aio.sh).
+* Subcommands for this tool should be the deployment tools that are avialable to use.
+For example: